Until that moment in the emergency room…

 We were wrong.

-Patients who enter a hospital today have no idea what they will confront until already trapped in the trenches: the frantic pace, the fragmented care by a rotating caste of doctors and nurses and the inevitable failures in meaningful communication which is the root cause of medical errors.
+Patients who enter a hospital today have no idea what they will confront until already trapped in the trenches: the frantic pace, the fragmented care by a rotating cast of doctors and nurses and the inevitable failures in meaningful communication which is the root cause of medical errors.

 That is why I wrote The Patient’s Checklist.